-The geology of the Vittangi project area consists of a Proterozoic greenstone sequence of sediments, volcanoclastics and intrusive rocks.
-Stratiform to stratabound graphite mineralization occurs at the Nunasvaara deposit as two individual, sub-vertical 15 to 60 metre wide lithologically continuous units of a very fine grained, dark-grey to black graphite rock.
-The Nunasvaara graphite unit extends over 15 km of strike, of which less than 10% has been drill tested to date.
+The geology of the Vittangi property consists of a Proterozoic greenstone sequence of sedimentary, volcaniclastic, and intrusive rocks.
+Stratiform to stratabound graphite mineralization occurs at the Nunasvaara deposit as two individual, sub-vertical, 15-60 metre wide units.
+The Nunasvaara graphite units extend over 15.0 km of strike, of which less than 10% has been drill tested to date.

 In July 2021, Talga announced the results of a Detailed Feasibility Study that confirms Vittangi’s potential to produce 19,500 tonnes per annum from 100,000 tpa of Vittangi graphite ore over 24 years life of mine.
 The study envisions an open-pit mining operation capable of producing a coated lithium-ion battery graphite anode material, trademarked as Talnode-C, directly to customers via a vertically integrated mine-to-anode operation.

 Trial mining commenced at the Vittangi project.
 The 2021 trial mining campaign is extracting an approximate 2,500-tonne sample of natural graphite from the Niska South deposit of Vittangi.
 The raw ore will be processed and refined into Li-ion battery anode in customer trials for electric vehicle market.